GabrieleMaurina/while-machine/README.md

 While Machine is an abstract machine that is turing complete and can compute any partial recursive function.
 Find out more here https://en.wikipedia.org/wiki/Abstract_machine

+Its simpler brother is called Random Access Machine and you can find its implementation here https://github.com/GabrieleMaurina/random-access-machine

 ### Install

 Run inside terminal: